makersacademy/takeaway-challenge/README.md

  ```

-This program is designed to manage Planes flying in and out of an airport.
-The airport has been created through the guidance of the user stories provided:
+This program is designed to manage takeaway orders.
+The takeaway has been created through the guidance of the user stories provided:

 > As a customer,\
 So that I can check if I want to order something,\